-Working with administrators at the Center of Hellenic Studies, Cahn helped coordinate plans around the world, organizing and assigning the readings to the participating colleges, universities and institutions.
+Working with administrators at the Center of Hellenic Studies, Madeleine helped coordinate plans around the world, organizing and assigning the readings to the participating colleges, universities and institutions.
 She also planned Brandeis' segment, finding 22 students, faculty, staff and alumni to participate.
 It was broadcast on YouTube in December.

-"I was really impressed that the Brandeis community was able to produce so many people who wanted to do this within three weeks, in the middle of an incredibly difficult semester," Cahn said.
+"I was really impressed that the Brandeis community was able to produce so many people who wanted to do this within three weeks, in the middle of an incredibly difficult semester," Madeleine said.
 "Even with the pandemic and the challenges it brings, this showed we can still engage with each other, and with the world, in positive ways."

 Each participating organization provided its own creative spin — some used costumes and backdrops, while others read different lines of dialogue in different languages.

 "This is about trying to restore our community when we've lost it," Christensen said.
 "We lose something when we read ancient Greek epic alone.
 Every time I hear it read aloud with people, that process transforms it for me."